chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

   return account as Account;
 }```

 Helper Functions: These utility functions such as `getOrCreateAccount` are like trusty sidekicks for managing entities within the subgraph's datastore.
-They are crucial for creating, retreiving and updating entities, ensuring everything runs smoothly behind the scenes.
+They are crucial for creating, retrieving, and updating entities, ensuring everything runs smoothly behind the scenes.
 This ensures entities are correctly instantiated and updated during event processing.
->>>>>>> 82fc57e14c52777656c2996ef1ac6204129aedec
 ````

 ### Step 5: Implementing Mapping Functions Logic